microgenomics/tutorials/pangenome.md

 # Genome annotation and Pangenome analysis

-##### In this demo we will explore how to determine a pangenome from a collection of isolate sequences in fasta format
+##### In this demo we will explore how to determine a pangenome from a collection of isolate genome sequences in fasta format

-This demo relies on two pieces of software, Prokka and Roary, so please remember to cite them if you publish results obtained from these tools
+This demo relies on two pieces of software, *Prokka* and *Roary*, so please remember to cite them if you end up publishing results obtained with these tools

 # Obtaining data